 Instructions

-- Lay the coated walnuts on a foil lined cookie sheet and bake at 350° F oven (a toaster oven works too) for about 10 minutes.
-The walnuts should be slightly golden and the honey should have created a crunchy coating.
+- Lay the walnuts in a single layer on a foil lined baking sheet and bake in an oven or toaster oven at 350°F for about 10 minutes.
+The walnuts should be slightly golden.
+Once cooled, the glaze should've created a crunchy coating.

-- In large mixing bowl, combine all the sauce ingredients and mix it well.
-Set it aside, we will be adding the shrimp to this.
+- In a large mixing bowl, combine all the SAUCE ingredients.
+Mix well and set aside.
+We'll be adding fried shrimp to this later.

-- Mix all the BATTER ingredients in a mixing bowl.
-Whisk all it well until all the ingredients are well incorporated.
+- Whisk all the BATTER ingredients in a mixing bowl until well incorporated.
+Don't overmix.
+Some lumps are okay.

-- Add the shrimp to the batter and mix it all together.
-Be sure every piece of shrimp is well coated.
+- Add all the shrimp to the batter and stir until each shrimp is well coated.

 - Remove the shrimp one by one from the batter.
-Allow excess batter to drip off, then carefully place it in the hot oil.
-Do this in batches, depending on the size of your pot.
-You don't want to over crowd the pot.
+Allow excess batter to drip off and carefully place into the hot oil.
+Be sure they don't stick to each other.
+Fry until the shrimp is cooked through, roughly 3-4 minutes.
+Do this in batches so you don't overcrowd the pot.

-- When the shrimp is done, place them on a wire rack to allow excess oil to drip out.
-Continue cooking the rest of the shrimp.
+- When the shrimp are cooked, remove them from the oil and place them on a wire rack to allow excess oil to drip out.
+Continue frying the rest of the shrimp.

-- Add your cooked shrimp to the mixing bowl with the SAUCE and toss it to coat the shrimp.
+- Add the fried shrimp to the mixing bowl with the previously prepared sauce and toss well to coat the shrimp.

 Join the Discussion